Parents, do your preschoolers have these three skills? Preparing preschoolers for a rapidly changing world

 The sustainability agenda is becoming just as popular, and for good reason.
 Conversations with children about the environment can start from the preschool years – being aware of their impact on the planet does make them consider their choices.
 Beach clean-ups at Pasir Ris Park are usually eye-opening for our preschoolers, sparking curious discussions on how plastic bottles end up at the beach.

 In an ultra-mobile world where borders are porous, Singapore will only become more diverse – from our workplaces to recreational spaces.
-Our Forward Singapore dialogue has seen Deputy Prime Minister Lawrence Wong noting that Singaporeans want to build a society that embraces diversity – not just across racial groups, but also welcoming of people with disabilities and different backgrounds.
+Our Forward Singapore dialogue4 has seen Deputy Prime Minister Lawrence Wong noting that Singaporeans want to build a society that embraces diversity – not just across racial groups, but also welcoming of people with disabilities and different backgrounds.
 We want our children to know that they are active shapers of an inclusive society around them and can make the world better.

 One way we did this was by encouraging our My First Skool pupils to draw and distribute thank you cards on Labour Day to workers in their neighbourhood, ranging from those at the supermarket to bus drivers.
 This year, we also enhanced inclusivity for children with developmental needs through a pilot programme where specialists provide more in-class support for these children.